Developmental Psychology: From Infancy to Death (PSY 101)

-High School Diploma or equivalent, and General Psychology (PSY101) or equivalent.
+High School Diploma or equivalent.

 Major theories of intellectual, emotional, and social development are explored.
 Emphasis is placed upon the interdependency of various periods of life, scientific methods, and a variety of factors that shape similarities and differences in human development.

 ISP does not require prospective students of this course to complete an “Introductory” class prior to enrollment.

 This course is offered for either 3 credits or 4 credits.
 Please contact the school(s) to which you are planning to transfer your credits to confirm how many will be required for your program.
 You must notify ISP of the number of credits you will be earning before your class begins so we can plan your coursework accordingly.
 Note that this course includes 1 unit of laboratory work.

 Belsky, J. (2015).
 Experiencing the Lifespan.
 4th ed.
 Worth Publishers, Macmillan Learning, London, UK